michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 23. But he answered and said, One who dippeth his hand with me in the dish, he shall betray me.

-24. And the Son of man goeth as it is written concerning him; but woe to him, to that man by whomBy whose hand. the Son of man is betrayed!
-Better had it been for that man if he had not been born.
+24. And the Son of man goeth as it is written concerning him; but woe to him, to that man by whom

 25. Then Jihuda the traitor answered and said, Am not I (he), Rabi?
 Jeshu replieth to him, Thou hast said!